dhrumil0902/stocks-app/README.md

 # stocks-app
-Find relevant information regarding a stock (US &amp; CAD), such as related news/discussions on Twitter and Reddit.
+Find relevant information regarding a stock (US & CAD), such as price-graph related news/discussions on Twitter and Reddit.